jonallured/jonallured.com/source/_posts/2012-01-23-kellum-on-pixels-shaughnessy-on-shared-strings.md

 ---
 favorite: false
 number: 22
-title: Kellum on Pixels; Shaughnessy on Shared Strings
+title: "Kellum on Pixels; Shaughnessy on Shared Strings"
 ---

 Scott Kellum [explores][crisis] how devices where a pixel is not always a pixel